onedweezy/debrid-media-manager-quality-filter-tool/README.md

 ---

-# 📦 Debrid Media Manager Quality Enhancer
+# 📦 Debrid Media Manager Quality Filter

 A Tampermonkey userscript that upgrades the [debridmediamanager.com](https://debridmediamanager.com) experience by tagging, highlighting, and sorting releases based on source, tier, and quality—using logic inspired by [TrashGuides](https://trash-guides.info).
 Built for both desktop and mobile, with full SPA support.